guy-oren/AML4/README.txt

 Run:
     - python main.py --vocab_size <number>
-    - NOTE: the argument vocab_size is optional, the default size is 400
+    - NOTE: The argument vocab_size is optional, the default size is 400
     - NOTE: The data folder contains additional pickle file which is the result of processing label annotations for images.
 If the file does not exists, the code will create it
+    - NOTE: Apparently there exist different machine codes with the same display name.
+To handle this we chose to number the duplications and still treat each machine code as different annotation